mdejesus23/melnerdz-website/src/data/projects/rate-your-supplements.md

 Visit the live site: [Rate Your Supplements](https://rateyoursupplements.com/)

+---

-This project showcases the potential of integrating modern frameworks like Astro with backend services like Supabase to create dynamic, scalable, and high-performance web applications.
-The combination of advanced caching, ISR, and server-side pagination ensures that the application handles both a large dataset and user traffic efficiently.
+This project showcases the potential of integrating modern frameworks like Astro with backend services like Supabase and AI-driven chatbot experiences.
+The **RAG-powered supplement assistant** elevates the platform into a more interactive, informative, and reliable space for users seeking guidance on their health supplements.